-If the victim wants to tell the responsible employee what happened but also maintain confidentiality, the employee should tell the victim that the Montana Academy will consider the request, but cannot guarantee that the school will be able to honor it.
-In reporting the details of the incident to the Title IX Coordinator, the responsible employee will also inform the Coordinator of the victim's request for confidentiality.
+If the victim wants to tell the responsible employee what happened but also maintain confidentiality, the employee should tell the victim that the Montana Academy will consider the request but cannot guarantee that Montana Academy will be able to honor it.
+In reporting the details of the incident to the Title IX Coordinator or Deputy, the responsible employee will also inform the Coordinator of the victim's request for confidentiality.